-- Choose a descriptive name for the group (like the website’s name), add members and hit Add a group.
+- Choose a name for the group (like the website’s name), add members and hit Save changes.

-- With rules, you can assign the previously created groups to specific websites.
-Enter the URL of the website you want to assign to a particular group.
-This can be a partial (contains the string) or an exact match (is exactly).
+- Enter the URL of the website you want to assign to a particular group.
+This can be a partial (contains ) or an exact match (is exactly).
 Choosing the partial match, will let you cover the whole website with just one rule.

-When you are done, your LiveChat will be available on all your websites.
-Chats started on those websites will be routed to the corresponding groups of Agents.
+Add URL rules for all your sites.
+Chats started on those websites will be routed to the corresponding groups.

 To learn more about URL rules, take a look at this article.